Vogtinator/nGL/Tutorial/Lesson 2 - Textures.md

 ![texture](http://i.imgur.com/vUUKAXx.png)

 To use it from within nGL, we have to convert it into a different format, using [ConvertImg](http://github.com/Vogtinator/ConvertImg).
+You can also use the experimental python (2 and 3) utility in tools/tex2ngl.py, which requires pillow.
 Invoke "ConvertImg --format=ngl wall.png wall.h" to create "wall.h".
 For reference, it's also included below: